Skip to main content

 Certain control and measurement applications require I/O channels to sample multiple signals synchronously.
 In that case, the respective Speedgoat I/O modules are equipped with dedicated frame trigger pins and clock pins to synchronize data acquisition across channels.

-For instance, for controlling electric drives, Speedgoat Configurable FPGA I/O Modules can be used to drive power converters using Pulse Width Modulation (PWM) with the PWM Generation Code Module.
+For instance, for controlling electric drives, Speedgoat Configurable I/O Modules can be used to drive power converters using Pulse Width Modulation (PWM) with the PWM Generation Code Module.
 The same PWM channels can be used as trigger pulses to orchestrate operation of analog digital converters (ADC) for synchronous sampling of phase currents and DC bus voltage.

 Frequently Used I/O Interfaces